XamarinUniversity/build2018-labs/lab1/README.md

 2. Comment out the existing `MemoryEntryStore` and replace it with a new `FileEntryStore`.

-3. Comment out the `LoadMockData` call on the next line - we don't want out mock data anymore.
+3. Comment out the `LoadMockData` call on the next line - there's no need to use test data anymore.

 4. Run the app on at least one platform.
 You should be able to add/update and delete notes just as before.